jtlapp/kysely-code-sync/README.md

 The default configuration file is `test-sync.json`, and it is expected to be found in the current working directory at the time a command is run.

-The `check-synced-code` command only uses the configuration key:
+The `check-synced-code` command uses these configuration keys:

 <!-- prettier-ignore -->
 | Key | Description |